top of page

 BAR EL ESTRECHO Calle San Lázaro 12, 29601 Marbella, Málaga

-Open since 1954 and famous for its Russian salad, which people are known to come especially for, it was excellent!
+Open since 1954 and famous for its Russian salad, which people come mainly for, it was excellent!

 There is a short list of decent wines or beers with which to accompany your tapas.

-You can enjoy tapas at the bar or sit in the restaurant area for a full meal.
+You can enjoy tapas at the bar or sit in the restaurant area for a complete meal.

 We had the famous Ensalada Rusa (Russian salad)